 Hung Shing Ye Beach to Yung Shue Wan

 Now if you’re low on energy, you’d probably want to head straight to Yung Shue Wan.
 But if you’re still energetic, take another quick diversion to go see the Lamma Winds.

 At 71 metres tall and located at Tai Ling on Lamma Island, this wind turbine is Hong Kong’s first.
 The turbine is visible from miles and I’m sure you’ve seen it from somewhere else before.
 Apparently, Tai Ling is one of the breeziest places in Hong Kong.

 Regardless of your chosen path, your final destination is Yung Shue Wan, the largest village on Lamma Island.

 As you enter the village, you’ll see numerous shops and boutiques selling all sorts of trinkets, food, and even craft beer.
 Stop if you must.
 If you get lost in the town’s alleyways, don’t hesitate to ask anyone the way to the pier.
 And again, the timetable for the Yung Shue Wan to Central ferry can be found on the HKKF’s website.
 Fortunately, the ferry frequency is fairly high, so you can take your sweet time exploring Yung Shue Wan.

-But if you don’t have the time, you can always return here for a day-trip.
-All the details can be found on this post.
+But if you don’t have the time, you can always return here for a day trip.
+All the details can be found in this post.

 I hope you found this post on the hike between Sok Kwu Wan Pier to Yung Shue Wan on Lamma Island helpful.
-If you’re interested in learning about the circular hike near Sok Kwu Wan, I have that a different post.
+If you’re interested in learning about the circular hike near Sok Kwu Wan.

 Feel free to share this post on the social media channel of your choice or leave a comment below.